 It seems you've stumbled across our family photo wall.
 Here is an ever-evolving collection of Hotel managers, guests, associates, and companions.
 We've included a little bit about ourselves if you'll allow us the indulgence.
 We hope you enjoy these rather expensive portraits of the team and getting to know our little family.
 At the Hotel, we think it's important to give credit where credit is due.

-Abigail attended Willow Tree Performing Arts School from the age of 3 then began to teach drama there at 15.
-She went on to work with Theatre in Education company Infusion Arts, before going on to study Theatre at the University of Chichester.
+Abigail attended Willow Tree Performing Arts School, before going on to study Theatre at the University of Chichester.
+She is a digital artist and dabbles in handdrawn stopmotion animation.
 She is our resident animation expert, chief set designer, and choreographer.

 When crafting her own work, Abigail creates storybook theatre, combining enchanting narrative with a delicate, mystical aesthetic.
 Her theatre is a gentle sensory experience, ensuring that her work is comfortable and accessible for all.